TreasureMouse/TreasureMouse/README.md

 If you have a reasonable understanding of blockchain technology and at least some notions of C# you can of course contribute.
 We also appreciate other types of contributions such as documentation improvements or even correcting typos in the code if you spot any.

-We expect every contributor to be respectful and constructive so that everyone has a positive experience, you can find out more in our [code of conduct](https://github.com/AElfProject/AElf/blob/dev/CODE_OF_CONDUCT.md).
+We expect every contributor to be respectful and constructive so that everyone has a positive experience.

 ### Reporting an issue